acadadev/rosrider_doc/04_DRIVERS/README.md

    <img src="../images/diagnostics.png" alt="Running the Driver" style="box-shadow: 0px 4px 8px rgba(0, 0, 0, 0.2);">
 </div>

+This command will output the following diagnostic information to your terminal:

+- Motor Control: PWM values for left and right motors, and their corresponding RPMs.
+- Current Sensing: Current consumption of the left and right motors.
+- Power Status: Information about the battery voltage and current draw.
+- System Status: Overall system health and error flags.
+- Packet Age: The delay between the ROSRider and the host computer.

+By monitoring these values, you can ensure optimal performance and troubleshoot any potential issues.

 **Checking odometry output**

+[TODO: explain output and status and also that fault_left and fault_right are not problem]

 [TODO: simulations]
 [instrumenting robot to turn lidar on off, ros2rpi]